-- 1. Incidents of violence/harassment must be reported immediately so that an appropriate investigation can be conducted and any necessary corrective action can take place. - 2.
-When a violent incident does occur, action must be taken to minimize its impact, including by immediately summoning assistance.
+- Incidents of violence/harassment must be reported immediately, so that an appropriate investigation can be conducted, and any necessary corrective or disciplinary action can occur. - 2.
+When a violent incident does occur, action must be taken to minimize its impact, including immediately summoning assistance.
 Such assistance should include, but not be limited to, depending on the incident, involvement of supervisors or managers, Human Resources, emergency services (police and/or health services) via dialing 911.
 In the event of injury, medical assistance must be contacted immediately. - 3.
 Incidents must be filed as soon as practically possible after the incident occurred using the Workplace Violence Report detailing the nature of the incident, dates, times, places, witnesses and names of those involved.
-Supervisor, employee or witness may complete the report. - 4.
+The report may be completed by the Supervisor, employee or witness.. - 4.
 All reports of violence/harassment must be forwarded to the Director of Human Resources.
-If the employee's supervisor is the person that employee alleges is engaged in harassment, the employee may contact the Human Resources Department or their Department Head to for any assistance in preparing and filing a complaint.
+If the employee's supervisor is the person that the employee alleges engaged in violence or harassment, the employee may contact the Human